 - The Citi Rewards+® Card (review)

 - The Citi® / AAdvantage® Executive World Elite Mastercard® (review)

 I have the first three cards in order to be able to maximize my Citi ThankYou points, while I have the last card for lounge access, so let me discuss that in a bit more detail.

 In general I like to earn transferable points currencies for my credit card spending, since they offer the most flexibility.
 Within each points currency “ecosystem” (whether it’s Amex Membership Rewards or Chase Ultimate Rewards), there’s the possibility to build up a portfolio of cards so that you can maximize your points earning.

+At this point I’d say I have a pretty close to perfect Citi ThankYou strategy (with one possible exception).
 Here are the three cards I have that are earning ThankYou points, and why I consider this combination to be so ideal: